jepetersohn/phase-3-guide/README.md

 ## Conclusion

-- Don't be attached to your code, my job is to be critical and opinionated :)
+- Don't be attached to your code, our job is to be critical and opinionated :)
-- Teachers will do their best to pair with all of you several times throughout the phase.
 - Teachers will be conducting code reviews for specific challenges.
 Some of these will happen on GitHub's pull requests and others will happen live, face to face.
-- This is a no-shame ask-anything environment.
+- This is a no-shame ask-anything environment provided you have done your utmost to express the question well
 - All our challenge solutions/repos should be under phase organization.
 - Make sure you check out [Phase 3 Git Workflow](../../../phase-3-guide/blob/master/git-workflow.md#phase-3-github-workflow)
 - Don't burn out, take care of each other.